It is commonly believed that fun and games are incompatible with professionalism in business. It's no different in the automotive industry.

 Brian: It's beneficial to do things physically by hand in order to learn.

-When training employees to understand a profit and loss account and a balance sheet, it is helpful to enter the figures in the table by hand.
+When training employees to understand a profit and loss statement and a balance sheet, it is helpful to enter the figures into the table by hand.
 This makes it easier to internalize the concepts involved.
 It is not necessary to do it 18 times by hand to learn it.
 The first few times can be done manually to help.
 After that, it can be digitized and automated to save time.
 We have prepared computer models for several of our simulations that run in parallel with the first rounds.
 Later rounds then focus on decision making.

 What are the limitations of simulations that affect their efficiency?